One o'Clock Gun

 This famous time signal is located just outside the Redcoat Café.
 Passing through the Portcullis Gate, it's on the right at the far end of the Argyle Battery.

-The One o'Clock Gun exhibition is currently closed.
+Please note: The One o'Clock Gun exhibition is currently closed and will reopen on 2 January 2023.